 OpenRTB 2.6 was a major step forward in the capabilities it affords media owners, buyers, and ad tech providers.
 Index was heavily involved in defining these guidelines in partnership with the IAB Tech Lab and a number of industry leaders.
-As we move into 2023 and begin to evaluate the next version of OpenRTB, it’s time to focus on optimizing price floors to improve win rates, reduce wasted bids, and improve overall efficiency.
+As we evaluate future versions of OpenRTB, it’s time to focus on optimizing price floors to improve win rates, reduce wasted bids, and improve overall efficiency.

 Price floors in OpenRTB 2.6 and previous versions are specified at the BidRequest.imp level.
 We propose several changes to how price floors are specified to give media owners the ability to price their goods based on duration, format, and size within one unified bid request.

-As part of this work and our continued commitment to improve, we’ll be submitting a proposal to the IAB’s Programmatic Supply Chain Working Group for an OpenRTB enhancement, including recommendations for:
+As part of this work and our continued commitment to improve, we’ve submitted a proposal to the IAB’s Programmatic Supply Chain Working Group for an OpenRTB enhancement for video and audio durations.

 Multi-size banner placements

 Creatives with larger dimensions take up more screen real estate and generally capture more viewer attention.
 Media owners typically want buyers to pay more for larger ads than smaller ones.

 Media owners should be able to specify floors for each size in the banner.format array.
 This will allow one floor price for each ad size that’s available in a single auction without the need to split up requests to DSPs.

 Some ad placements, like those between paragraphs in an article, support multiple ad formats such as banner, native, or outstream video.
 Media owners should be able to express the pricing for each of these possible ad experiences in one request.
 This will best serve the needs of all parties in a programmatic transaction.

 The proposed duration and floor-related changes to OpenRTB 2.6 are open for public comment, and you can voice your opinion through October 6, 2023.